GUE-CYBER-LIMITED/digital-skills-for-marketing/04_tools_and_platforms/intro_to_google_tools.md

 ## Hands-On Activities

-Let’s explore Google Tools with fun activities on your **Windows computer** or **Android phone**.
+Let's explore Google Tools with fun activities on your **Windows computer** or **Android phone**.
 These are beginner-friendly and include comparisons to macOS, iOS, or Linux.

 ### Activity 1: Create a Google Doc
 **Goal**: Practice using Google Docs.
 **Steps (Windows)**:
 1. Open a browser like **Microsoft Edge** or **Chrome** and go to `docs.google.com` (sign in with a Google account).
-2. Create a new document and write a short note (e.g., “My favorite hobby is reading!”).
+2. Create a new document and write a short note (e.g., "My favorite hobby is reading!").
-3. Save it (auto-saves) and name it (e.g., “Hobby Note”).
+3. Save it (auto-saves) and name it (e.g., "Hobby Note").
 4. Write down:
    - The document name and content.
-   - How it’s useful (e.g., “Easy to write and save”).
+   - How it's useful (e.g., "Easy to write and save").
 **Steps (Android)**:
 1. Open the **Google Docs** app (download from Google Play if needed) or use a browser.
 2. Create and write a short note.
 3. Save and name it.
 4. Write down:
    - The document name and content.
-   - How it’s useful.
+   - How it's useful.
 **Compare**: On iOS or Linux, Docs is similar.
 How might the interface differ?
 Write one difference.

 **Example Answer (Windows)**: